ArcanaFramework/arcana/docs/source/data_model.rst

 Data Model
 ==========

-Arcana handles all workflow inputs and outputs to file or network locations.
-To manage these interactions, Arcana contains a rich and flexible object model.
-They key classes of Arcana's data model are:
+Arcana contains a rich and flexible object model to access and manipulate data within data stores.
+While the framework hides most of the implementation details from the user, it is important to be familiar with the general concepts.
+They key base classes of the data model are:

-* **DataStore** - abstraction of the storage system/format, which is sub-classed for different storage systems/formats
+* :class:`.DataStore` - abstraction of the storage system/format, which is sub-classed for different storage systems/formats
-* **Dataset** - Encapsulates a set of data items (files, fields or arrays) repeated across a range of data points (e.g. subjects)
-* **DataDimensions** - Defines the repetition structure (or "data space") for a class of datasets, e.g. whether there are data points for each subject and time-point, or each weather-station/day
+* :class:`.DataDimensions` - defines the repetitive structure (or "data space") for a class of datasets, e.g. whether there are data points for each subject and time-point, or each weather-station/day
-* **DataNode** - a set of data items at a common data point, e.g. imaging session
+* :class:`.DataNode` - a set of data items at a common data point, e.g. imaging session
-* **DataColumn** - a single type of measurement repeated across the dataset
+* :class:`.Dataset` - encapsulates a set of data items (files, fields or arrays) repeated across a range of data points (e.g. subjects)
-* **DataItem** - a single measurement or acquisition, e.g. T1-weighted MRI scan, humidity measurement
+* :class:`.DataItem` - a single measurement or acquisition, e.g. T1-weighted MRI scan, humidity measurement
+* :class:`.DataColumn` - a single type of measurement repeated across the dataset

 Stores
 ------

-Support for different storage techniques is provided by sub-classes of the ``DataStore`` class. ``DataStore`` sub-classes not only encapsulate where the data is stored, e.g. on local disk or remote repository, but also how the data is accessed, e.g. whether it is in BIDS format or not, or whether to access data in an XNAT repository as exposed to the container service or purely by the XNAT API.
+Support for different storage techniques is provided by sub-classes of the :class:`.DataStore` class. :class:`.DataStore` classes not only encapsulate where the data is stored, e.g. on local disk or remote repository, but also how the data is accessed, e.g. whether it is in BIDS format, or whether to access files in an XNAT repository directly (i.e. as exposed to the container service) or purely using the API.

-There are currently four implemented ``DataStore`` sub-classes:
+There are four currently implemented :class:`.DataStore` classes:

-* **FileSystem** - access data organised within a arbitrary directory tree on the file system
+* :class:`.FileSystem` - access data organised within a arbitrary directory tree on the file system
-* **BidsFormat** - access data on file systems organised in the `Brain Imaging Data Structure (BIDS) <https://bids.neuroimaging.io/>`__ format (neuroimaging-specific)
+* :class:`.BidsFormat` - access data on file systems organised in the `Brain Imaging Data Structure (BIDS) <https://bids.neuroimaging.io/>`__ format (neuroimaging-specific)
-* **Xnat** - access data stored in XNAT_ repositories by its REST API
+* :class:`.Xnat` - access data stored in XNAT_ repositories by its REST API
-* **XnatViaCS** - access data stored in XNAT_ repositories as exposed to integrated pipelines run in XNAT_'s container service using a combination of direct access to the archive disk and the REST API
+* :class:`.XnatViaCS` - access data stored in XNAT_ repositories as exposed to integrated pipelines run in XNAT_'s container service using a combination of direct access to the archive disk and the REST API

-Alternative storage systems can be implemented by writing a new sub-class of ``DataStore``.
-The developers are interested in adding support for new systems, so if you would like to use Arcana with a different storage system please create an issue for it in the `GitHub Issue Tracker <https://github.com/Australian-Imaging-Service/arcana/issues>`__.

-To configure access to a data store a via the API, initialise the ``DataStore`` sub-class corresponding to the required data location/access-method then save it to the YAML configuration file stored at `~/.arcana/stores.yml`.
+To configure access to a data store a via the API, initialise the :class:`.DataStore` sub-class corresponding to the required data location/access-method then save it to the YAML configuration file stored at `~/.arcana/stores.yml`.